laboon/ebook/text/98_glossary_of_terms.md

 __Profiler__: A tool which allows you to measure the resource utilization and internal events (such as method calls or instantiation of objects) of a running program.

+__Passed__: A test case status indicating that the test was executed without error, and the expected behavior matched the observed behavior.

+__Failed__: A test case status indicating that the test was executed without error, but the expected behavior did not match the observed behavior.

+__Paused__: A test case status indicating that the test started to be executed, but is currently on hold for external reasons (e.g., the tester went out to lunch).

+__Error (Test Case Status)__: A test case status indicating that something appears to be wrong with the test case itself (such as a typo or invalid behavior).

+__Blocked__: A test case status indicating that the test case cannot be executed at this time (e.g., because the functionality has not yet been developed).

+__Running__: A test case status indicating the test is currently being executed, but has not yet completed.

+__Blocker__: A defect of the highest severity, where the system cannot reasonably be released without fixing it or providing a __workaround__.

+__Workaround__: A method for avoiding a known __defect__ while still being able to use the system.

+__Critical__: A defect of the second-highest level of severity, which severely impacts how a user could use the system.

+__Major__: A defect of the third-highest level of severity, which indicates a severe problem but still allows the user to use the system.

+__Minor__: A defect of a lower level of severity than __normal__, which causes only a very small problem for use of the system.

+__Normal__: A defect of a severity which is noticeable but does not strongly hamper the user's use of the system.

+__Trivial__: A defect of a severity which is not noticeable, or hardly noticeable, and only causes the smallest of issues for a user of the system.

 __Packet analyzer__: A tool which allows you to view individual packets that are being transmitted over the network.

 __Phone phreak__: A person who explores the telephone system, usually without the permission of relevant authorities.
 Famous phone phreaks include John Draper and Joe Engressia.